franks42/clj.security.message-digest/README.md

 What this example session shows is that:

 *	a DigestMessage instance is not immutable as it's changed in-place by the update and digest methods
 *	the update method doesn't return anything, which makes chaining of calls impossible
 *	the digest method automatically resets the DigestMessage accumulator
+* only a single item to digest can be passed to the update and digest methods as an argument
+* strings have to be byte-encoded explicitly before they can be passed to the update & digest methods

 Note that the clone method does make a clean copy of the MessageDigest accumulator instance, and that functionality is used under the covers in this clojure library to provide the required immutability.

 ## Continuous Integration

+The testing of the "clj.security.message-digest" project itself is integrated with Travis CI, and the test scripts are run on clojure versions 1.4 and 1.5, and on jdk 6 and 7.

 [![Build Status](https://travis-ci.org/franks42/clj.security.message-digest.png?branch=master)](http://travis-ci.org/franks42/clj.security.message-digest)